-Dr. Bright launched the Training Department at the MSPCA-Boston location in 2007, and has has grown the program to over 30 classes a week.
-She helps to evaluate homeless dogs surrendered at the MSPCA for proper placement for more than thirteen years, and designed training and enrichment programs for dogs at the MSPCA.
-She also designs and implements curriculum and teaching for staff and volunteers in the SAFEWALK program, which she created in 2009.
+Dr. Bright launched the Training Department at the MSPCA-Boston location in 2007, and has grown the program to over 30 classes a week.
+She helped to evaluate homeless dogs surrendered at the MSPCA for proper placement for more than thirteen years, and designed training and enrichment programs for dogs at the MSPCA.
+She also designed and implemented curriculum and teaching for staff and volunteers in the SAFEWALK™ program, which she created in 2009.
 SAFEWALK™ is currently being implemented in other sheltering facilities with Dr. Bright’s consultative assistance.

 Behavior consultations for cats and dogs.

-Following consultation, clients receive a detailed plan for their pet to modify behavior, and each consultation includes six weeks of follow-up to see how their pet is doing after our consultation.
+Following consultation, clients receive a detailed plan for their pet to modify behavior, and each consultation includes six months of email and phone follow-up to see how their pet is doing following the consultation.